lydonator/WLED_Protocol_Shim_ESP32C6/README.md

 ### What does work on the C6

 ESPHome's `esp32_rmt_led_strip` platform uses the ESP32's RMT peripheral directly and **does work** with esp-idf on the C6.
-So driving LEDs is actually fine — the gap is purely on the receiving side: getting colour data *into* the ESP32 from software like HyperHDR.
+So driving LEDs is actually fine — the gap is purely on the receiving side: getting colour data *into* the ESP32 from external software.

 ### The typical advice